Bloodhounds Season 2 Korean Explained — Boxing, Loyalty, Loan Sharks, and Revenge (Updated May 2026)

 • The Korean title does not use a separate “blood” word.
 It focuses more on pursuit, instinct, and refusing to let go.

-사채 (sachae) means private lending or private debt; in crime dramas, 사채업자 often functions like “loan shark.”
+• 사채 (sachae) means private lending or private debt; in crime-drama context, 사채업자 often functions like “loan shark.”

 • Season 2’s Korean vocabulary works best as four layers: boxing body language, money pressure, chosen-family loyalty, and revenge/justice.

-A spoiler-light roadmap for understanding the Korean title, action vocabulary, and emotional stakes behind Bloodhounds Season 2.
+A spoiler-light roadmap to the official setup, Korean title, boxing language, debt vocabulary, loyalty culture, and emotional stakes behind Bloodhounds Season 2.

 ▲ Concept illustration of two boxers facing a shadowy underground fight world, representing the Korean action and loyalty themes in Bloodhounds Season 2